-What are the aims of the Washington College freshman and sophomore externship program?
+What are the aims of the Washington College Externship/Job Shadowing Program?

-What opportunities does the Washington College externship program provide freshmen and sophomores?
+What opportunities does the Washington College externship program provide?

-Students have the chance to observe in industries, government agencies, and non profits before selecting their college majors and minors
+- Students have the chance to observe in industries, government agencies, and non-profits and learn about 21st century workplace issues and challenges

 When will externships be available?